celia1996/Popular-Movies/README.md

 # movies-app

 This is a vue app to display the actual popular movies.
+You can clone it with the command: `git clone https://github.com/celia1996/Popular-Movies.git`
 ## Project setup
+First of all you need to:
 ```
 npm install
 ```